DIVE - Diving Tech and Methods (DIVE)

 DIVE 357 Dive Leadership – Divemaster

 Credits 4.
 3 Lecture Hours.
 3 Lab Hours.
 Examines divemaster level dive knowledge, dive leadership theory and application, presentation and instructional skills, physical diving skills, logistics and planning, risk management and emergency response, and operational execution; develops a multi-environment capable diving leader.
-Prerequisites: Minimum of 18 years of age; current certification in NAUI First Aid for Dive Professionals or Equivalent; current certification in NAUI Oxygen Provider or equivalent; a minimum of verifiable 60 logged open water scuba dives with a minimum of 30 hours bottom time, dives shall be varied in environment, depth, and activities; verification of good physical condition as documented by a medical examination and unconditional approval in the last 12 months; water skills and ability equivalent to that of a NAUI Assistant Instructor; must be certified as a NAUI Master Scuba Diver, NAUI Scuba Rescue Diver, NAUI Advanced Open Water Diver and NAUI Nitrox diver, or their equivalent; divers with evidence of equivalent training experience must pass the NAUI Master Scuba Dive exam prior to beginning of the course; junior or senior classification or approval of instructor.
+Prerequisites: Minimum of 18 years of age; current certification in CPR, AED, First Aid for Dive Professionals or Equivalent; current certification in Oxygen Provider or equivalent; a minimum of verifiable 40 logged open water scuba dives to begin the course and 60 by the end of the course, dives shall be varied in environment, depth, and activities; verification of good physical condition as documented by a medical examination and unconditional approval in the last 12 months; water skills and ability equivalent to that of a divemaster; must hold certifications as a Rescue Diver, Advanced Open Water Diver and Nitrox diver; junior or senior classification or approval of instructor.

 DIVE 410 AAUS Scientific Diving